🔬

 Access to scientific knowledge is key for human development.

 Research and development (R&D) go hand in hand.
-There is a positive correlation to those countries spending high on R&D and their gross domestic product-GDP.
+There is a positive correlation to those countries spending high on R&D and their gross domestic .
 Increased investment in R&D can contribute to technological advancements, innovation, and economic growth, which can in turn further enhance a country's GDP.

 Scientific articles also simply called “papers” are pieces of detailed information on a certain area.